Fairmont Seminary: Campus

 Fairmont Seminary was originally located at 13th and Harvard Street.
 In 1900, it moved to 1405 Fairmont Street in the Columbia Heights neighborhood of Washington, D.C.
 Its building was adjacent to a playground.
 Later, the school moved to the former residence of Mrs. John A. Logan, located at 13th and Clifton Streets.
 To enhance the school reception hall, Ramsey purchased crystal chandeliers that previously hung in the White House.

 The seminary was located at the northeast corner of 14th and Yale from around 1902 until 1920.
 In August 1903, Ramsey received a permit for an expansive renovation of properties at 2703 and 2705 14th Street NW.
 In October 1908, Calument Place was added as a residence for the junior college students.

 In July 1920, Ramsey purchased the former Bristol School as a new campus for the seminary.
 This campus included a group of buildings located in the block between 19th and 20th Streets and Beltmore Road and Mintwood Place.
 This location featured large athletics fields and gardens and overlooked Rock Creek Park.
-Its central building was Collegiate Hall which included classrooms, a library, an assembly hall, and a gymnasium.
+Its central building was Collegiate Hall, which included classrooms, a library, an assembly hall, and a gymnasium.
 The second building, the former Waggaman home, was used as the seminary's dormitory.
 A newer fireproof building, Studio Hall, included the school's studio space and 65 rooms and bathrooms for students.
 There was also a residence for the president, formerly known as the Sands House.

 Later, the junior college's address was 1711 Massachusetts Ave., on a property that the DuPont Estate owned.

 Academics

 Fairmont Seminary issued diplomas and certificates.
 The seminary referred to the students in the two classes of the junior college as freshmen and seniors.
-The graduating class of the high school were also called seniors.
+The graduating class of the high school was also called seniors.

 In 1904, The Washington Post described the seminary's academic program as "ample, providing practical and thorough instruction..."
 Courses included ancient languages, elocution, English, gymnastics, mathematics, modern languages, philosophy, physical culture, and physical sciences, along with design, drawing, piano, painting, and singing.

 In 1940, classes included both finishing school and careers-based subjects, including advertising, athletics, Bible history, commercial art, costume design, current events, dancing, domestic arts, dramatic art, dramatics, English, fencing, fine arts, French, German, harp, harmony, hygiene, interior decoration, international relations, mathematics, merchandising, music theory, organ, philosophy, piano, riding, science, secretarial science, Spanish, and violin.